manunamz/jekyll-bonsai/_entries/features.site-nav.graph.type.tree.md

 id: 92a714c807
 title: Tree
 desc: ''
-updated: 1620413062589
+updated: 1628003070810
 created: 1620413062589
 status: "\U0001F33F"
 ---

-🌳 The tree graph[^ha] is built from [[features.site-nav.graph.links.namespacing]] from each note.
+🌳 The tree graph[^ha] is built from the [[features.extended-syntax.namespaces]] defined in each entry.

-[^ha]: You could almost think of the tree graph as a glorified site-wide [table of contents](https://en.wikipedia.org/wiki/Table_of_contents) visualization.
+[^ha]: You can think of the tree graph as a glorified site-wide index or table of contents.